-Bosnia: Zarubezhneft interested in the construction of lowpressure BiH-Croatia gas connection14.
-June 2017. / SEE Energy News
+Bosnia: Zarubezhneft interested in the construction of lowpressure BiH-Croatia gas connection, SEE Energy News

 Russian oil company Zarubezhneft, which owns a majority stake in Bosnian Brod oil refinery through its subsidiary NeftegazInKor, is interested in the construction of low-pressure gas pipeline between Bosnia and Herzegovina (BiH) and Croatia, that will supply gas to its refinery.